mkmkin/kincharge/README.md

 pnpm dev
 ```

-Your KinCharge instance should now be running on [localhost:3000](http://localhost:3000).
+Your KinCharge AI Assistant instance should now be running on [localhost:3000](http://localhost:3000).